BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 - This Tutorial will get into parts of OOP (Object-Oriented-Programming).
 If you are not familiar with it, please visit Part 6.9 of ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) (A brief introduction to Metatables)

 > For testing purposes of this tutorial consider [setting up a symlink.](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-4-symlinking)
+Now whenever you add new lines of code, you can just reload your save to test the changes you've made.
 {.is-info}